cincotree/ai-money/README.md

 ## AI Money

 This is a personal finance expense tracker.
 This works on top of transactions in [beancount](https://beancount.github.io/) file format.
-The app converts an uploaded csv of credit card statement into a beacnount file and categorizes the expenses with an AI agent.
+The app converts uploaded credit card statements (CSV or PDF) into a beancount file and categorizes the expenses with an AI agent.

 ### Features
+- **Upload PDF or CSV statements** - Supports any credit card statement format
+- **AI-powered PDF parsing** - Automatically extracts transactions from PDF statements using Claude AI
-- Categorize transactions using AI
+- **Smart categorization** - Categorize transactions using AI
+- **Multi-currency support** - Handles transactions in different currencies

 ![AI money categorize demo](ai-money-categorize.png)